Skip to content

 Not needed if loading from a pickle file.

-selection_mask : list[bool]
+selection_mask : NDArray[np.bool_]

-If using select_k_features, you must pass `model.selection_mask_` here.
+If using `select_k_features`, you must pass `model.selection_mask_` here.

 Not needed if loading from a pickle file.